Harnessing the sun’s heat is the whole reason you built a greenhouse, right?

 Place your thermal mass in a place that gets bright sunlight and is close to plants that will need its warmth.
 You can even place fragile plants and seedling flats straight on top of the barrel(s)!

 Compost is nature’s heater!
 Well…I guess the sun is nature’s heater but compost is nature’s OTHER heater—the kind you can keep inside your greenhouse.
+All of the microbial activity that takes place during decomposition creates a considerable amount of heat which slowly radiates out from the pile.

 Composting inside your greenhouse takes up a bit of space, so might not be right for smaller structures.
 But if you can fit a compost bin, you can triple-up on thermal mass, sustainable waste management, and making a helpful soil additive!